-A remarkable XI of players sold by Benfica since 2010: Lindelof, Silva, Luiz…
+A remarkable XI of players sold by Benfica since 2010: Dias, Silva, Felix…

-Some of the best players now plying their trade at European superclubs were once at Benfica.
+Some of the best players now plying their trade at European superclubs once had a spell at Benfica.

 While producing a number of notable names through their excellent academy themselves, Benfica have obviously scouted well and are often responsible for bringing over some of the best talent from Latin America.

-We’ve compiled a pretty impressive team of players sold by Benfica since 2010, organised in a 4-3-3 formation.
+We’ve compiled a bloody impressive team of players sold by Benfica since 2010, organised in a 4-3-3 formation.

 It takes some doing to get in ahead of Manchester City’s Ederson, but Oblak has established himself as one of the very finest goalkeepers in the world since making the €16million switch from Benfica to Atletico Madrid in 2014.

-In 151 La Liga games, he’s conceded just 90 goals and kept 80 clean sheets.
+In 271 La Liga games, he’s conceded just 192 goals and kept 137 clean sheets.
 That, frankly, is absolutely f*cking mental.
-He’s blessed with a sturdy defence in front of him, but he makes his fair share of contributions, boasting the best save percentage in the league this season.
+He’s blessed with a sturdy defence in front of him, but he’s established himself as one of the best keepers of his generation.

-The 32-year-old has been playing at the top level ever since he left the Eagles in 2011.
+The 35-year-old has been playing at the top level ever since he left the Eagles in 2011.
 A bewildering player at times, he’s nevertheless a force to be reckoned at his very best.

 Quite a trophy haul, too.
 After winning the Primeira Liga with Benfica in 2010, he’s added two French titles at PSG before returning to Chelsea to win the Premier League under Antonio Conte in 2016-17.